jdcantrell/goodrobot.net/projects.markdown

 ## Vimes
 I needed an easy to use and more beautiful todo list manager.
 So enter Vimes.
-Created with flask on the bakend and jquery on the front and leveraging content editable it is a pretty straightforward to use system.
+Created with flask on the backend and jquery on the front and leveraging content editable it is a pretty straightforward to use system.

 ## Upcoming Projects